PATRIOT Missile Defense WMI C2

 Solution

-We modernized the powerful War Machine Interface (WMI) command-and-control (C2) for next-generation warfighters.
+We modernized the War Machine Interface (WMI) command-and-control (C2) for next-generation warfighters.
+The organizing goal was operator situational awareness (SA).
+The results:

-- Reduced fatigue by discovering, distilling, and visualizing what was most important
+- Reduced fatigue by distilling and visualizing what was most important — Tufte’s data-ink ratio as an editorial lens: every non-essential element removed

-- Increased speed of comprehension with extensive data visualizations
+- Increased speed of comprehension with data visualizations that surface pattern, not just number

-- Decreased neck strain by organizing the design framework based on operator ergonomics
+- Decreased neck strain by designing the layout around operator ergonomics

 - Reduced eye fatigue with a dark-theme UI